 I don’t teach in any institutes & all my trainings are completely online !

-Please find my Data Science Course details below:
+Please find my course content details below:

 Mode: Online(Either through Zoom or GoTo Meeting)

 Data Science Course Content:

 - Python Basics – arithmetic operators, variables, data types, the type function, using a list to store multiple values, creating lists with values, comments, accessing elements in a list, retrieving the length of a list, slicing lists.

 - Files and Loops – Reading in files, splitting, loops, list of lists, splitting elements in a list, accessing elements in a list of lists the manual way, looping through a list of lists.